 The filmmaking sector is simply brimming with compelling ways to make use of your talents.
 And it's a pretty sizable industry in Canada, especially within the provinces of British Columbia and Ontario.
 Just take a look at these extraordinary facts:

 - BC's diverse settings, along with the province's large base of skilled talent and renowned studio facilities, attract many foreign film producers, including those from Hollywood.
 In fact, BC is awarded about six out of every 10 foreign-location film or TV projects in Canada.
 As a result, the industry supports more than 36,000 jobs in the province.**

 - Ontario is where the largest share of Canadian film and TV production happens.
-In 2012, more than 40 percent of the nation's filmmaking jobs existed in this province.
-And in 2013, its share of the industry contributed about $1.15 billion to the province's economy.
+In 2017, the industry supported about 32,800 full-time jobs in the province.
+And it added about $1.6 billion to the region's economy.***

 Another great thing about being a student or professional filmmaker in Ontario or BC is the opportunity to immerse yourself in the industry and make connections.
 Top film professionals from all over the world are drawn to these provinces each year to take in new and independent films at the prestigious Toronto International Film Festival and the Vancouver International Film Festival.